crowdfundingUMKM/service-user-investor/README.md

 - [x] GET Service status

 - [x] POST deactive user by admin
+    - [ ] with midlleware auth admin
     - [x] with uri unix_id admin, use fetch get to service-user-investor and save to db
-- [ ] POST active admin
+- [x] POST active admin
     - [ ] with midlleware auth admin
+    - [x] with uri unix_id admin, use fetch get to service-user-investor and save to db

 - [x] POST Register
     - [x] POST Check email